Understanding and working in baker’s percentages, also known as baker’s math, is a key skill for the home and professional baker alike.

 And there you have it, my (hopefully clear and not too scary) introduction to baker’s percentages.
 If things are still unclear, or I’ve missed something here, please comment below, and I’ll get back to you with an explanation.
 I’d also love to hear if you have any tricks or suggestions on how you work in baker’s percentages (besides just using a spreadsheet!)—there’s always more to learn and, dare I say, more fun!

-If you’re looking for more technical aspects of baking, look at my post on the importance of dough temperature and why it’s so important in baking.
+If you’re looking for more technical aspects of baking, check out my post on dough temperature and its importance in baking.

 Happy baking!